AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-12-29-javascript-game-loop/index.md

 ### Correct Approach: `requestAnimationFrame`

 For this reason, the event loop doesn't *just* process macro- or micro-tasks.
 Instead, it also reserves special checkpoints at regular intervals—known as a <dfn>render opportunities</dfn>—when the browser's main thread is allowed to switch to doing UI work.
-Render opportunities are the perfect time for animations because they're scheduled to run right before the browser repaints the next animation frame.
+Render opportunities are the perfect time for animations because they're scheduled to run right before the browser repaints.

 The way we do this is by calling [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame) and passing in the callback function that we want to execute during the next render opportunity: